gertjana/ocpp-backend/README.md

 ~~This is primarly meant for an knowledge sharing session within my company~~

-This is used now to test certain features in our main software
+~~This is used now to test certain features in our main software~~

+This is starting to make sense on its own

 Why not Phoenix?
 -----------------